Codilar/magento-share-product/README.md

 # magento-share-product
-Magento extension for sharing product from admin panel after adding new product to social media page.
+Magento extension for sharing product from admin panel to social media page after adding new product .